Group invariants for Feynman diagrams: Outlook

 \section{Outlook}

 \begin{itemize}

-\item Writing Feynman graph polynomials in terms of invariant polynomials is a universal option that, to the best of our knowledge, has not previously been used, but we expect that it will be found very useful for multiloop calculations involving a large number of external legs.
+\item Writing Feynman graph polynomials in terms of invariant polynomials is a universal option that, to the best of our knowledge, has not previously been used, but we expect that it will be found very useful for multiloop calculations involving diagrams with nontrivial symmetry groups and a large number of propagators.

 \item In particular, this is the case for the weak-field expansion of the QED effective Lagrangian starting from three loops (in any dimension).

 \end{itemize}

 \nolinenumbers